 \subsection{Coset theories: Examples}

-In this subsection we use the theory and results of previous sections to study the representations of some regular vertex operator (super)algebras coming from lattice cosets.
+In this subsection we use the theory and results of previous sections to study the representations of some regular vertex operator (super)algebras arising as lattice cosets.
 The examples presented here illustrate how induction can be used to solve both coset and inverse coset problems.